dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 Note that it is flagged as a reversed byte order type.

-After the assignment statement have completed the following will appear in the debugger:
+After the assignment statements have completed the following will appear in the debugger:

 ![](pic18x-user-guide/visualizer-reversed.png){:hspace="50"}

-Note that the double-reversal results in the variable value being displayed "correctly".
+Note that the double-reversal of the reversed type and the debugger displaying the results in reversed order results in the variable value being displayed "correctly".